Alisky1223/PostOfficeProject/README.md

-# PostOfficeProject
+# Post Office Project
-this is my backend project that will show my 2+ year skill in .netcore
+this is my Web API project that will show my 2+ year skill in .netcore